ansible-collections/community.general/docs/docsite/rst/filter_guide_abstract_informations_merging_lists_of_dictionaries.rst

 Merging lists of dictionaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have two or more lists of dictionaries and want to combine them into a list of merged dictionaries, where the dictionaries are merged by an attribute, you can use the :ansplugin:`community.general.lists_mergeby filter <community.general.lists_mergeby#filter>`.
+If you have two or more lists of dictionaries and want to combine them into a list of merged dictionaries, where the dictionaries are merged by an attribute, you can use the :ansplugin:`community.general.lists_mergeby <community.general.lists_mergeby#filter>` filter.

 .. note:: The output of the examples in this section use the YAML callback plugin.
 Quoting: "Ansible output that can be quite a bit easier to read than the default JSON formatting."
-See :ref:`the documentation for the community.general.yaml callback plugin <ansible_collections.community.general.yaml_callback>`.
+See the documentation for the :ref:`community.general.yaml <ansible_collections.community.general.yaml_callback>` callback plugin.

 Let us use the lists below in the following examples:

 .. code-block:: yaml

   list1:
-    - name: foo
-      extra: true
-    - name: bar
-      extra: false
-    - name: meh
-      extra: true
+    - {name: foo, extra: true}
+    - {name: bar, extra: false}
+    - {name: meh, extra: true}

   list2:
-    - name: foo
-      path: /foo
-    - name: baz
-      path: /baz
+    - {name: foo, path: /foo}
+    - {name: baz, path: /baz}

+Two lists
+"""""""""
 In the example below the lists are merged by the attribute ``name``:

 .. code-block:: yaml+jinja

-  list3: "{{ list1|
+  list3: "{{ list1 |
              community.general.lists_mergeby(list2, 'name') }}"

 This produces: